ElektraInitiative/PermaplanT/scraper/README.md

 - [PracticalPlants](#scraper-for-practical-plants)
 - [Permapeople](#scraper-for-permapeople)

-# Scraper for Practical Plants
+# Scraper for PracticalPlants

+PracticalPlants are not maintained since 2013, however, there is a dump of the entire webpage available in our [cloned repository](https://github.com/ElektraInitiative/practicalplants).
+The scraper will scrape the data from the Practical Plants wiki dump and store it in `csv` format in the `data` directory.
+See the [Installation and Usage](#installation-and-usage) section for more details.

 ## Requirements